About Casa San José

 - Serve as a service coordination site for immigrants and refugees in Allegheny County through a grant administered by Jewish Family & Children’s Service of Pittsburgh and with other partners:

-Donations to support our work may be directed to the Sisters of St. Joseph and designated to Casa San Jose.
-To support Casa San Jose through the United Way, use Contributor Choice Number 11481512.
+Donations to support our work may be directed to the Sisters of St. Joseph and designated to Casa San José.
+To support us through the United Way, use Contributor Choice Number 11481512.
 Make an online donation.

 You will need the free program Adobe Acrobat Reader to open PDF files on this page.
 Get Acrobat here.